 Powerful Tools for Caregivers

 Powerful Tools for Caregivers is a six-week educational program designed to help family caregivers.
 It is based on the highly successful chronic Disease Self-Management Program developed by Dr. Kate Lorig and her colleagues at Stanford University’s Patient Education Research Center.

 This program will help you take care of yourself while caring for a relative or friend.
 You will benefit from this class whether you are helping a parent, spouse, friend, someone who lives at home, in a nursing home or around the country.

 Workshops are facilitated by instructors that are trained and certified as Powerful Tools for Caregivers Class Leaders.
-These classes are coordinated and presented by Aging Services Access Points in the area – HESSCO, Springwell and Tri-Valley, as well as the Natick Community- Senior Center.
+These classes are coordinated and presented by Aging Services Access Points in the area – HESSCO, Tri-Valley, and the Natick Community- Senior Center.